-Option Description Show in Explorer Select this check box if you want the file to display in the Explorer task pane and other "Explorer views" of the file library (such as Axiom Explorer, libraries displayed on the ribbon menu, and libraries displayed when saving files).
+Option Description Access Select one of the following: No Access: The user or role cannot access the folder or file.
+Read Only: The user or role has read-only access to the folder or file.
+Users with read-only access to reports can open and refresh reports, but cannot save changes.
+If read access is set at the folder level, users cannot save new reports to that folder. • Read/Write: The user or role has read/write access to the folder or file.
+If the item is a file, the user can save changes to the file.
+If the item is a folder, the user can also save new files to the folder, create sub-folders, and delete and rename files and folders.
+Show in Explorer Select this check box if you want the file to display in the Explorer task pane and other "Explorer views" of the file library (such as Axiom Explorer, libraries displayed on the ribbon menu, and libraries displayed when saving files).
 This check box becomes selected by default when you assign an access level of Read Only or higher.
 If this check box is cleared, and the user has Read Only access or higher, then the file does not display in Explorer views but the user can still open the file if the user has access to a feature that indirectly opens the file.
 This includes features such as custom drilling, GetDocument functions, and file shortcuts in task panes and ribbon tabs.
 The idea is that the user never needs to directly open the file from a folder structure, but the user needs access to the file in order to use these other features.
 If the user's access level is No Access, then this setting is ignored.
 For example, you might clear this check box for the target report of a custom drill.
 The user only needs to be able to access this report when performing a custom drill on the source file.
 Displaying the file in the Reports Library would just clutter the list of files because the user never needs to open the file from that location.
 NOTE: The Reports Library dialog (accessible from Reports > All Reports) does not honor this permission.
 If a user has at least read-only access to a report, it will show in this dialog, regardless of the Show in Explorer permission.
-Allow Save Data Select this check box if you want the user or role to be able to save data to the database for the folder or file.
-If a report is set up to use Save Type 1, 3, or 4, the user will be able to save data to the database.
-If this check box is not selected, then the user cannot save data to the database from the report.
-NOTE: If a user has Read Only access and Allow Save Data, then the user will be able to save data to the database but not save changes to the file.
-Note that users with this combination of rights can save data from the file at any time, regardless of whether the file is locked to another user.